hfndb/cookware-headless-ice/README.md

 ```

 + [Node-sass](https://www.npmjs.com/package/node-sass) is replaced by Dart Sass.
 See above for installation of the binary.
-+ If you want to use Yahoo [yui-compressor](https://yui.github.io/yuicompressor/) for CSS and JavaScript stripping aka campacting aka compression, that needs to be intalled.
++ If you want to use the Yahoo [yui-compressor](https://yui.github.io/yuicompressor/) for CSS and JavaScript stripping aka campacting aka compression, that needs to be intalled.
 See above.

 ## Usage